-Law 162 offers a five year period of exemption from vehicle licensing fees for all electric vehicles.
-That five year period will begin when an electric vehicle is purchased, or from the moment of the law being enacted for electric vehicles that were already purchased.
+Law 162 offers a five-year period of exemption from vehicle licensing fees for all electric vehicles.
+That five-year period begins when an electric vehicle is purchased or from the moment the law was enacted for electric vehicles that were already purchased.

 The law also dictates that by 2025 all types of transportation overseen by public institutions must be in the process of transitioning to electric power.

-According to a press release issued by the Panamanian President’s office, the new law regulates the development and operation of electric mobility in Panama, promoting the transition from petroleum powered to electric vehicles, while establishing a range of measures and incentives to encourage uptake of electric transport among public, private, and academic organizations.
+According to a press release issued by the Panamanian President’s Office, the law regulates the development and operation of electric mobility in Panama, promoting the transition from petroleum-powered to electric vehicles, while establishing a range of measures and incentives to encourage the uptake of electric transport among public, private, and academic organizations.

-“This new law is aligned with the Government’s energy strategy to migrate towards less polluting energy sources, a policy that today takes on greater importance with the rise in hydrocarbon prices subject to geopolitical and external factors,” Cortizo was cited as saying at the signing-off of the law.
+“This law is aligned with the Government’s energy strategy to migrate towards less polluting energy sources, a policy that today takes on greater importance with the rise in hydrocarbon prices subject to geopolitical and external factors,” Cortizo stated during the signing.

 Mass transportation and public transport providers are subject to slightly different demands after 2025, with 20% of vehicles needing to be electric by 2027 and 33% by 2030.

-The new law promoting electric transport in Panama will be overseen by the country’s Transit and Land Transport Authority (ATTT), which will be charged with carrying out annual reviews to track progress.
+The electric transport law in Panama is overseen by the country’s Transit and Land Transport Authority (ATTT), which conducts annual reviews to track progress.

-Meanwhile, the National Energy Secretariat and individual municipalities will manage the necessary expansion of electric charging facilities.
-As part of the new initiative, new green license plates will be introduced for electric vehicles.
+Meanwhile, the National Energy Secretariat and individual municipalities manage the necessary expansion of electric charging facilities.
+New initiatives include workforce training by the National Energy Secretariat to support technical expertise in the electric mobility sector.
+As part of the initiative, green license plates have been introduced for electric vehicles.

-Any institution that fails to comply with the law faces losing its operating certificate.
+Any institution that fails to comply with the law risks losing its operating certificate.

-The electric vehicle market has been growing exponentially in recent years, with global sales doubling in 2021 alone.
+The electric vehicle market has grown exponentially in recent years, with global sales doubling in 2021 alone.
 That trend has inspired a range of well-established car manufacturers committing to transitioning to purely electric vehicles in the coming years.

 While Tesla is arguably the best-known car manufacturer that only produces electric vehicles, a growing number of brands are emerging.